top of page

 My Story

-This realisation deepened both my empathy and my purpose.
-It’s led me to specialise in supporting neurodivergent clients, those who may have spent a lifetime trying to fit in, mask, or feel “too much.”
-I aim to create a therapeutic space where people are truly seen and heard, just as they are.
+Understanding my neurodivergence deepened my empathy and rooted my purpose.
+It led me to specialise in supporting neurodivergent clients, people who may have spent years masking, trying to fit in, or feeling “too much” in a world that rarely meets them where they are.

-For me, counselling isn’t about fixing or advising; it’s about connection, curiosity, and compassion.
-It’s an honour to walk alongside those who trust me with their stories, and to witness the quiet courage it takes to grow, heal, and rediscover a sense of self.
+For me, counselling isn’t about advice or fixing.
+It’s about connection, curiosity, safety, and being truly seen.
+It’s an honour to journey alongside those who trust me with their stories, and to witness the courage it takes to heal, grow, and reclaim a sense of self.

 Cerrie Lantrua- New Horizons, Person-centred Counseling, Emotional Freedom Techniques offered Online and Face to Face